Published: Friday, 23rd September 2022

 “The aim of these sessions is to help people budget better, eat healthier, learn a new skill whilst providing an opportunity for people in their local community to meet.
 We welcome people in the community to come and join us to cook, chat, taste and share recipes with one another."

-Free sessions take place for 12 weeks on the following Fridays from 9.30am to 11.30am.
+Free sessions take place on the following Fridays from 9.30am to 11.30am.
 There’s no need to book in advance, just turn up.

 - 23/9/22 - Lunches